Oil Thickener

 Thicker oil is usually used in older vehicles or with higher mileage.
 Often such vehicles have larger clearances between engine components and loose parts.
 As a result, thicker oil is necessary as the engine temperature rises to prevent oil from thinning.
 Thicker oils provide better lubrication in these large clearances and even extend the life of the vehicle.

-Pros and cons of engine oil thickener?
+What are the pros and cons of engine oil thickener?

 The use of oil thickeners raises the viscosity of any regular engine oil.
 Thicker oils provide better protection and lubrication to moving parts of your vehicle, especially for older cars with more clearances and worn engine bearings.

 On the other hand, oil thickeners are not recommended for new vehicles because it is not yet needed.
 Regular oil is sufficient to lubricate the machine.
-Using thicker oil will waste energy, pumping a more viscous oil and reducing fuel economy.
+Using thicker oil will waste energy, pumping more viscous oil and reducing fuel economy.